Channel Islands: From the 17th century

-In the late eighteenth century, the Islands were dubbed "the French Isles".
-Wealthy French émigrés fleeing the Revolution sought residency in the islands.
+In the late 18th century, the islands were dubbed "the French Isles".
+Wealthy French émigrés fleeing the French Revolution sought residency in the islands.
 Many of the town domiciles existing today were built in that time.
 In Saint Peter Port, a large part of the harbour had been built by 1865.

 20th century

 World War II

-The islands were the only part of the British Isles to be occupied by the German Army during World War II.
+The islands were occupied by the German Army during World War II.

 The British Government demilitarised the islands in June 1940, and the lieutenant-governors were withdrawn on 21 June, leaving the insular administrations to continue government as best they could under impending military occupation.

 Before German troops landed, between 30 June and 4 July 1940, evacuation took place.
 Many young men had already left to join the Allied armed forces, as volunteers.
 6,600 out of 50,000 left Jersey while 17,000 out of 42,000 left Guernsey.
 Thousands of children were evacuated with their schools to England and Scotland.

 The population of Sark largely remained where they were; but in Alderney, all but six people left.
-In Alderney, the occupying Germans built four prison camps which housed approximately 6,000 people, of which over 700 died.
+In Alderney, the occupying Germans built four prison camps which housed approximately 6,000 people, of whom over 700 died.
 Due to the destruction of documents, it is impossible to state how many forced workers died in the other islands.
-Alderney had the only Nazi concentration camps on British soil.
+Some have claimed that Alderney had the only Nazi concentration camps on British soil.
+Others have pointed out that, technically, Alderney was not British soil.

 The Royal Navy blockaded the islands from time to time, particularly following the Invasion of Normandy in June 1944.
 There was considerable hunger and privation during the five years of German occupation, particularly in the final months when the population was close to starvation.
 Intense negotiations resulted in some humanitarian aid being sent via the Red Cross, leading to the arrival of Red Cross parcels in the supply ship SS Vega in December 1944.